* Indexes on track for third straight week of gains

-Still, investors expect shares to generally trend higher, given the Federal Reserve’s accommodative monetary environment and encouraging data on the labor market, including jobless claims on Thursday and last week’s payroll report.
+Equities have rallied this week, with the S&P 500 recently undergoing a five-day streak of record closing highs.
+Investors expect shares to continue trending higher given the Federal Reserve’s accommodative monetary environment and encouraging data on the labor market, including jobless claims on Thursday and last week’s payroll report.

-The group, along with other cyclical sectors closely tied to the pace of economic growth, is among the biggest gainers in the recent rally, spurred by an improved global outlook.
+The group, along with other cyclical sectors closely tied to the pace of economic growth, was among the biggest gainers in the recent rally, spurred by an improved global outlook.

-Molycorp Inc reported a first-quarter loss that widened from the prior year, though revenue rose sharply, sending shares up 6.6 percent to $5.96 before the bell.
+Molycorp Inc reported a first-quarter loss that widened from the prior year, though revenue rose sharply, sending shares up 17 percent to $6.56.

 Pain Therapeutics Inc plummeted 48 percent to $2.76 after it said that Pfizer Inc, its marketing partner for painkiller Remoxy, was yet to decide on continuing to seek regulatory approval for the drug.